Valsad: Etymology

-The name "Valsad" derives from vad-saal, a Gujarati language compound meaning "covered (saal) by banyan trees (vad)" (the area was naturally rich in banyan trees).
-During British Raj, it was historically known as "Bulsar".
+The name "Valsad" derives from vad-saal, a Gujarati language compound meaning "covered (sal) by banyan trees (vad)" or "where vad (banyan trees) and sal (sal tree) are" (the area was naturally rich in banyan trees).
+During British Era, it was historically known as "Bulsar".

 Geography

 Valsad is located at 20.63°N 72.93°E. It has an average elevation of 13 metres (42 feet).
-The old city is about 4 km inland from the Arabian sea.
+The old city is about 4 km inland from the Arabian Sea.

 Climate

 Valsad has a tropical savanna climate (Aw) with little to no rainfall from October to May and very heavy to extremely heavy rainfall from June to September when it is under the direct influence of the Arabian Sea branch of the South-west monsoon.

 Demographics

 As of the 2011 India census, Valsad (metropolitan area) has a population of 170,060.
 Males constitute 51% of the population and females 49%.
-Valsad has an average literacy rate of 91.66%, higher than the national average of 74.04%: male literacy is 94.62%, and female literacy is 88.58%.
+Valsad has an average literacy rate of 91.66%, higher than the national average of 74.04%.
+Male literacy is 94.62%, and female literacy is 88.58%.

 The major language spoken is Gujarati.
 Other languages spoken are Hindi, Marathi and English.

 The major religion followed in Valsad is Hinduism.
 Other religions followed are Islam, Christianity, Jainism, Zoroastrianism and Buddhism.
+The town was once a hub for Parsis.